Amal1999/Amal1999/README.md

 - 👋 Hi, I’m @Amal1999
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently a software engineering student
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on mobile or devops projects
-- 📫 How to reach me ...
+- 📫 Here you find my e-mail adress : amal.sammari@insat.ucar.tn
 Linkedin : in/sammari-amal-1a727716a